arklual/geometry/README.md

 # Geometry.
 What is it?
 Geometry is a project with open source code.
 It is developing by community.
-Geometry have to solve the school tasks using the coordinate method.
+Geometry have to teach students how to solve the school tasks using the coordinate method from 9 to 11 russian school classes.

 ## How it will work?